Lichfield city centre masterplan consultation

 Your chance to give your views on a plan that will inform how Lichfield city centre is developed in the future.

-David Lock Associates - specialists in town planning and urban design – has produced a draft masterplan for Lichfield city centre on Lichfield District Council’s behalf, supported by Springboard - city centre characterisation specialists - and Integrated Transport Planning.
+David Lock Associates - specialists in town planning and urban design – has produced a draft masterplan for Lichfield city centre on our behalf, supported by Springboard - city centre characterisation specialists - and Integrated Transport Planning.

 It will shape the future growth of the city centre, set out opportunities for enhancing the quality of the environment and the range of different uses it offers, and provide a prospectus for investment in Lichfield.